Grafting: Advantages

 Sturdiness: To provide a strong, tall trunk for certain ornamental shrubs and trees.
 In these cases, a graft is made at a desired height on a stock plant with a strong stem.
 This is used to raise 'standard' roses, which are rose bushes on a high stem, and it is also used for some ornamental trees, such as certain weeping cherries.

 Disease/pest resistance: In areas where soil-borne pests or pathogens would prevent the successful planting of the desired cultivar, the use of pest/disease tolerant rootstocks allow the production from the cultivar that would be otherwise unsuccessful.
 A major example is the use of rootstocks in combating Phylloxera.

 Pollen source: To provide pollenizers.
-For example, in tightly planted or badly planned apple orchards of a single variety, limbs of crab apple may be grafted at regularly spaced intervals onto trees down rows, say every fourth tree.
+For example, in tightly planted or badly planned apple orchards of a single variety, limbs of crab apple may be grafted at regularly spaced intervals onto trees down rows.
 This takes care of pollen needs at blossom time.

 Repair: To repair damage to the trunk of a tree that would prohibit nutrient flow, such as stripping of the bark by rodents that completely girdles the trunk.
 In this case a bridge graft may be used to connect tissues receiving flow from the roots to tissues above the damage that have been severed from the flow.
 Where a water sprout, basal shoot or sapling of the same species is growing nearby, any of these can be grafted to the area above the damage by a method called inarch grafting.
 These alternatives to scions must be of the correct length to span the gap of the wound.

 Changing cultivars: To change the cultivar in a fruit orchard to a more profitable cultivar, called top working.
 It may be faster to graft a new cultivar onto existing limbs of established trees than to replant an entire orchard.

 Genetic consistency: Apples are notorious for their genetic variability, even differing in multiple characteristics, such as, size, color, and flavor, of fruits located on the same tree.
 In the commercial farming industry, consistency is maintained by grafting a scion with desired fruit traits onto a hardy stock.